dremin/k33nbot/README.md

 - **thumbnail** - URL of thumbnail to show in the reply embed.
 - **image** - URL of image banner to show in the reply embed.
 - **server** - IP:port of the FiveM server.

+#### greeter
+Send a message to a specific channel whenever a new person joins the server.

+- **channel** - Name of channel to send the message to.

 #### mcserverstatus
 - **name** - Name to show for the server in the bot's presence.